mathkimchi/singularity/DEVLOG.md

 So, I hypothesize that the more things I can do with a single call to the gpu, the more effecient it will get compared to the cpu.

 Okay, knowing all this, I am going to put a hold on the GPU stuff, because it wasn't as fun as I thought it would be.

+---

+2024/10/03

+I think that the best thing now is to just implement the other subapps.

+Once I do that, I can start the project/workspace wise features.